lucshi/test/README.md

 ```
 add ```./emsdk_env.sh``` into path to ease future use, or source it everytime.
 Emscripten website provides other installtion method beyond Linux.

+todo: user should copy the app-libs folder into project and include and build.

 You can write a simple ```test.c```as the first sample.
 ``` C